intel/libipt/doc/getting_started.md

 script/test.bash for details on that.

-Use `ptdump` to dump the PT packets:
+Use `ptdump` to dump the Intel PT packets:

 	$ ptdump loop.pt
 	0000000000000000  psb